 Option 1: A Day Trip to the Rosario Islands

 Take a family day trip to The Rosario Islands!
 Showcasing over 30 small islands, this beautiful archipelago is worth a stop on your itinerary.
 Plan at least a day to see everything though, and be sure to leave in early in the morning!
 Ferries depart from Old City Port, but some tours also arrange transportation for guests.
 Little kids will love swimming at Playa Blanca on Isla Baru, with shallow, calm waters perfect for snorkeling and swimming.

 Isla Grande is the biggest and most popular island, featuring a bioluminescent lagoon to explore.
 Adults can book a romantic mangrove tour and little ones will love Pirate’s Island.
 It’s littered with “buried treasure” from local tours!
 After your scavenger hunt, eat dinner at a local seafood restaurant.
-Just remember to check the weather beforehand, since the water surrounding the Rosario Islands can get choppy depending on the season and winds.
+Remember to check the weather beforehand since the Rosario Islands’ water can get choppy depending on the season and the winds.

 Option 2: A Weekend in Historic Santa Marta

 Save some time to see historic Santa Marta on your family vacation.
 Located north of Cartagena, this incredible city is four hours away.
 Families can reach it by car or bus through the Cartagena bus station.
 Though it may not be plausible on a short vacation, it’s doable for a long weekend!
 Santa Marta is known for its busy port, and it was also the first Spanish settlement in Colombia.